hholi/hugoweb/website/content/post/site-workflow.md

 When adding images in the post I use `![image title](/images/ilustrate.jpg)`

-When adding a block of code ?

 ### Reviewing the post
 In a new terminal in folder website I run `hugo -D server`
 This will:
-- generate the files to distribute
+- generate the files to distribute, including drafts
 - start a web server on http://localhost:1313/
 - listen for changes in the files and regenerate so I can watch changes as I save edits